eijikominami/aws-cloudformation-templates/security/README.md

 This template builds ``Amazon Security Lake`` and [``SIEM on Open Search Service``](https://github.com/aws-samples/siem-on-amazon-opensearch-service/) using AWS CloudFormation StackSets.
 If you want to use Security Lake for an organization, you must use your Organizations management account to [designate a delegated Security Lake administrator](https://docs.aws.amazon.com/security-lake/latest/userguide/getting-started.html#initial-account-setup).
+If you integrates ``SIEM on Open Search Service`` with ``Security Lake``, [change visibility timeout of SQS from 5 minutes to 10 minutes](https://github.com/aws-samples/siem-on-amazon-opensearch-service/blob/main/docs/securitylake.md#enabling-and-configuring-security-lake).

 ### Amazon EventBridge